Flipping the Dialogue: Training and Evaluating User Language Models: Discussion Implications

-\paragraph{More open-source base models will be needed.} Our experiments show that training user LMs from base LMs is more effective than starting from an instruction-tuned checkpoint, where the model has already been tuned to behave as an assistant.
-At the present time, most releases of open-weight LMs consist of instruction-tuned assistant models, with few releases of base models.
-We hope that our study encourages further research on building safe and general-purpose base models, as they will be useful to the development of user LMs.

 \paragraph{Building stronger user LMs will help build stronger assistant LMs.} The user LMs we release as part of this work are relatively small (1b and 8b parameters) and have been post-trained on a limited set of natural user-assistant interactions (343,951 conversations).
 Despite this, they still outperform prompted assistants such as GPT-4o in simulating users and provide a more comprehensive evaluation of multi-turn assistant performance on downstream tasks.
-We expect that scaling up training and gaining access to higher-quality corpora of user logs will result in more performant user LMs, serving as more realistic simulation environments for assistants during reinforcement learning.
+We expect that scaling up model size and training data will result in better user LMs, serving as more realistic simulation environments.
 This, in turn, will help develop more robust and effective assistants.
-We view our models as an initial milestone toward this long-term goal.